 3x5 Photo Tank

 The 3x5 Photo Tank is almost 3.5" deep and almost 5.5" long (inside measurements).
-It is about 3" front to back (which for for anything other than a water tank would be called depth).
+It is about 3" wide (front to back measurement).
 Small sunfish, which are notoriously difficult to identify, fit in the 3x5 Photo Tank easily.

 ""